Unboxed-Software/solana-course/content/duplicate-mutable-accounts.md

----
-title: Duplicate Mutable Accounts
-objectives:
-- Explain the security risks associated with instructions that require two mutable accounts of the same type and how to avoid them
-- Implement a check for duplicate mutable accounts using long-form Rust
-- Implement a check for duplicate mutable accounts using Anchor constraints
----

 # TL;DR

 - When an instruction requires two mutable accounts of the same type, an attacker can pass in the same account twice, causing the account to be mutated in unintended ways.